Member | Established: 1997 | Member since 2008

 SMO 6: Investigation and Discipline

-Under the Nepal Chartered Accountants Act 1997, as amended in 2004, the Institute of Chartered Accountants of Nepal (ICAN) is responsible for establishing an investigation and disciplinary (I&D) system for all professional accountants.
-In 2023, ICAN conducted a detailed self-assessment of its I&D system against the requirements of SMO 6 and reports its procedures meet the best practices.
+Under the Nepal Chartered Accountants Act 1997, the Institute of Chartered Accountants of Nepal (ICAN) is responsible for establishing and operating an investigation and disciplinary (I&D) system for all professional accountants in the jurisdiction.

 Current Status: Sustain